symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 Ports
 =====

-Make sure that the server's host is accessible from the internet and that **the following ports are open and available**:
+Make sure that the client's host is accessible from the internet and that **the following ports are open and available**:

-* Port ``7900`` is used by catapult-server to communicate between nodes.
+* Port ``7900`` is used by catapult-client to communicate between nodes.
 * Port ``3000`` is used by the REST Gateway to expose the endpoints to interact with the node.
 * Port ``7881`` is used by the :ref:`monitoring agent <reward-programs-controller>`.
 Only required when enrolled to some of the :doc:`../../concepts/reward-programs`, and can be customized.